Avoiding zero probability events when computing Value at Risk contributions: Introduction

-The expectations in \eqref{eq:var_allocation} rarely have close form solutions; with a notable exception being when the losses are jointly Gaussian or, more generally, elliptically distributed \cite{mcneil2015quantitative}.
+The expectation in \eqref{eq:var_allocation} rarely has a closed form solution; with a notable exception being when the losses are jointly Gaussian or, more generally, elliptically distributed \cite{mcneil2015quantitative}.
 Therefore, approximation strategies need to be used if one is willing to use a generic multivariate loss model.

-As the VaR allocations are expectations conditional to an event of probability zero, direct Monte Carlo simulation cannot be used.
-One strategy, followed by \cite{glasserman2005measuring}, to avoid the zero probability condition in the expectations is to generate samples from $p(\x \mid x \in [\VaR_{\alpha -\delta}(X), \VaR_{\alpha + \delta}(X) ] )$, which leads to approximate allocations, henceforth named $\delta$-allocations,
+As the VaR contributions are expectations conditional on an event of probability zero, direct Monte Carlo simulation cannot be used.
+One strategy, followed by \cite{glasserman2005measuring}, to avoid the zero probability condition in \eqref{eq:var_allocation} is to estimate what we call $\delta$-\emph{allocations}: